 Benefits and Disadvantages of Hourly Work

-Disadvantages of being an hourly employee have been if a business closes early or cuts back hours an hourly worker will receive less pay.
-If laws change or the company has a turbulent time, often hourly employees become impacted first, as in laid off or fewer hours.
+There are a few disadvantages of being an hourly employee.
+If a business closes early or cuts back hours, however, an hourly worker will receive less pay.
+If laws change or the company has a turbulent time, often hourly employees become impacted first as in laid off or fewer hours.
 Less opportunity may exist for training or advancement.

 What Determines if an Employee is Salaried or Hourly?

 A combination of laws and employer policies determine a salaried or hourly classification on a position.
 The distinction often becomes based on the kind of work done in a position.
-Other criteria remain as for whether the position is exempt from overtime.
-The Federal and state laws favor paying hourly employees overtime while other laws favor other compensations such as benefits, or compensatory days for salaried positions.
-Professional trades, managers, and supervisors often are exempt from overtime, so they are considered salaried.
+The Federal and state laws favor paying hourly employees over time while other laws favor other compensations such as benefits, or compensatory days for salaried positions.
+Professional trades, managers, and supervisors often are exempt from overtime and are therefore considered salaried.